Quick start guide for Yoast SEO for Shopify

 Bulk editing in Yoast SEO for Shopify

-Yoast SEO lets you easily export a CSV file with all your SEO metadata, edit it, and import it back.
-That makes for easy and quick bulk editing!
+Yoast SEO lets you easily export a CSV file with all your SEO metadata, edit it, and import it back for easy bulk editing

 If you want your product reviews to appear in the search results, you can integrate Fera and Yoast with your Shopify store.
 This combination of apps enhances your store’s reviews and visibility in the SERPs.
 Wondering how that works?
 Yoast SEO takes the rating from the Fera reviews app and translates it into a language that search engines can understand, called structured data.
 Read more on how to get your product reviews to show in the search results with the Fera integration in Yoast SEO for Shopify.

-When you access Yoast SEO via the Apps menu item, you will see two tabs – Optimize and Settings.
-Let’s discuss what you’ll find in the Settings tab.
+When you access Yoast SEO via Apps, you will see Optimize and Settings.

 About